 Using ESP32 timers in Arduino code

 In this article, we will explore the operation of a timer on the ESP32 using Arduino code.
 We’ll look at how to set up and use a timer effectively, using practical examples to help you understand the basic concepts.
-We will discover the steps to configure a timer on the ESP32, with the important parameters for optimal operation.
-Here we go 😊.
+We will discover the steps to configure a timer on the ESP32 with the critical parameters for optimal operation.
+Here we go. 😊

-The theoretical functioning of the timer is not presented in this article to avoid overloading it.
-If you are a beginner and you don’t know the internal working of a timer, I strongly encourage you to read the theoretical article on how it works .
-It will allow you to better understand how to choose the values of the parameters to use it in your Arduino code.
+This article will not cover the timer’s theoretical workings to keep it manageable.
+If you are a beginner and need to learn how a timer works, read the theoretical article on how it works .
+It will allow you to understand better how to choose the parameters’ values to use in your Arduino code.

-Configure and use an ESP32 timer with Arduino code
+Configuring and using an ESP32 timer with Arduino code

 Here is the minimal skeleton code to use a timer on the ESP32 with Arduino code.
-It allows to trigger an interrupt when the timer reaches the threshold value threashold
+It allows you to trigger an interrupt when the timer reaches a threshold

 .